Codedazur/media-uploader/README.md

 - Upload one or multiple files to a URL.
 - Use XHRRequest if available, iframe fallback.
 - Expects a JSON response from the server.
 If you do not plan on using JSON take a look at the skipParse option.
+- IE9 and below requires the response header to be text/html.
+If the header is application/json the browser will offer the user to download the response.
+- IE9 and below does not support the response to have a error header (e.g. 405).

 ###Dependencies